cloudevents/spec/discovery/spec.md

 If an `epoch` is given in the request and it is not greater than the current Service's value, then the request MUST fail.

-If an `epoch` is given in the request and it is greater than the current Service's value, then the Service's epoch value MUST be replaced with the incoming value.

-Aside from `id`, `epoch` and `url`, unless there is an out of band agreement, all mandatory attributes MUST be present in the request, and a Discovery Endpoint MUST reject requests that are missing such attributes.
+Aside from `id` and `epoch`, unless there is an out of band agreement, all mandatory attributes MUST be present in the request, and a Discovery Endpoint MUST reject requests that are missing such attributes.

-The Discovery Endpoint MUST ensure that the `url` of the resulting Service is correct even if that means overriding the value from the request.
+The Discovery Endpoint MUST ignore attempts to modify read-only or immutable attributes - such as `id` and `url`.

-Upon successfully processing the request, the HTTP Response Body MUST include the Service values resulting from the successful processing of the request.
+Upon successfully processing the request, the HTTP response body MUST be the Service values resulting from the successful processing of the request.
-The response SHOULD icnlude the current values for all attributes, even if the Discovery Endpoint added or modified some value during the processing of the request.
+The response SHOULD include the current values for all attributes, even if the Discovery Endpoint added or modified some value during the processing of the request.

-The follow responses are defined by this specification:
+The following responses are defined by this specification:
 - `200 OK` if specified Service was updated successfullly.
 - `400 Bad Request` if the `id` in the path and body are not the same or some other constraint failure is found.
-- `409 Conflict` if the given `epoch` invalid.
+- `409 Conflict` if the given `epoch` is not greater than the current value.

 Other responses are allowed, but not defined by this specification.

-The format of the HTTP Request MUST adhere to the following:
+The format of the HTTP request MUST adhere to the following:
 ```
 Content-Type: application/json